JeffersonLab/ersap-coda/README.md

 1. Copy ersap-coda.yaml to your user_data directory.

-     $ cp ersap-coda.yaml $ERSAP_USER_DATA/config
+     $ cp ersap-coda.yaml $ERSAP_USER_DATA/config/services.yaml

 There are a few conventions for this application configuration.
 Namely: channel name/ID is defined as:

     crate-slot-channel

-This example application assumes only a single crate, thus crate = 1.
+This example application assumes only a single crate (crate = 1).
-Using service.yaml one can configure event identification algorithm by selecting sliding window size and sliding step, beam center channel, as well as histogram parameters, such as histogram/grid assignments, histogram bins, min, max, title, etc.
+Using services.yaml one can configure event identification algorithm by selecting sliding window size and sliding step, beam center channel, as well as histogram parameters, such as histogram/grid assignments, histogram bins, min, max, title, etc.